Teklit27/Blu-lab/README.md

 Usage

 The landing page features multiple sections, including a navigation bar, home, about us, services, products, and contact.
 You can customize the content of these sections according to your requirements.

-most importantlly it uses React-Spring for animation on navigation and on scroll.
+Importantly, it uses React-Spring for animations on navigation and scrolling.
 Components

     Navbar.js: The navigation bar component with a dark mode toggle button.